Building a mobile health app is a complex process.

 Once the rules and regulations of your region are understood, the next steps are up to the app owner.
 App owners are responsible for choosing how the information is stored as well as for keeping it secure.
 How this is done can vary for different apps.
 Some owners may outsource and seek professional help with this step, while others may choose to handle it on their own.

-Before jumping into that decision, here are some questions/precautions to consider to help ensure data is secure through the duration of its lifecycle:
+Before jumping into that decision, here are some questions/precautions to consider to help ensure health data is secure through the duration of its lifecycle:

-Being familiar with these regulations and having a clear, thought-out plan for data maintenance is a critical aspect of developing an mHealth app.
+Being familiar with these regulations and having a clear, thought-out plan for health data maintenance is a critical aspect of developing an mHealth app.
 Not knowing the requirements around PHI could lead to potential legal ramifications.

 Conversely, knowing about the specifics of PIPEDA and HIPAA can also save some time when developing with these rules and guidelines in mind.
 For example, if an app does not collect PHI, it is exempt from the regulations above.